 In the event of ATC based allocation, the single allocation platform shall make the volumes of returned long term transmission rights available at the subsequent long term auction, increasing the offered capacity announced in the provisional auction specification accordingly and equally for each hour of the product period.
 The same applies for where the offered capacity announced in the provisional auction specification for the subsequent long term auction contains a reduction period.

-In the event of flow based allocation, the single allocation platform shall make the volumes of returned long term transmission rights as received from the tsos available at the subsequent long term auction, equally for each hour of the product period taking into account the reduction period of for the subsequent long term auction.
+In the event of flow-based allocation, the single allocation platform shall make the volumes of returned long term transmission rights as received from the tsos available at the subsequent long term auction, equally for each hour of the product period taking into account the reduction period of for the subsequent long term auction.

 If the returned long term transmission rights are rounded down in accordance with the process described in Article 35(7), the single allocation platform shall remunerate the market participant for the full amount of the returned long term transmission rights in accordance with Article 40.